13 Things Servers Won’t Eat at Their Own Restaurants

 Plate garnishes get recycled

 “Most people don’t eat the garnishes on the plate anyhow but I definitely wouldn’t after seeing how many times a chef will grab a leaf of kale or whatever off an incoming plate and drop it onto one going out to customers.
 We have one dish that has a scoop of cottage cheese on the side.
-If it doesn’t look touched, the chef will just slide it onto the next plate, or at the end of the night, right back into the container.” —Ashton L.
+If it doesn’t look touched, the chef will just slide it onto the next plate, or at the end of the night, right back into the container.” —Ashton L. These are the dirty restaurant secrets the kitchen crew won’t tell you.

 You might not be the first person to get that breadbasket

 “With low-carb diets being so popular, we get a lot of breadbaskets back that aren’t touched or only have a piece or two missing.
 When we’re rushed sometimes we’ll just spruce it up a little and take it out to the next table.
-If you really want the bread, order it differently from how it’s usually served—so if all the tables have it sliced, ask for the loaf whole.” —Pietro K.
+If you really want the bread, order it differently from how it’s usually served—so if all the tables have it sliced, ask for the loaf whole.” —Pietro K. Find out what the grossest items in your kitchen are.

 Our mac-n-cheese comes from the same box you buy at home